Father of Japanese 9/11 victim to publish translation of U.S. report

 After the terrorist attacks, the United States invaded Afghanistan, which harbored the al-Qaida organization responsible for the incident, and entered into the war in Iraq.
 Later, conspiracy theories that the 9/11 attacks were staged by the U.S. government began to surface.

-The final push for Sumiyama to decide to read the report in full came in 2008, when the Diet debated its authenticity.
+The final factor in Sumiyama's decision to read the report in full came in 2008, when the Diet debated its authenticity.
 With a dictionary in hand, he began to read three pages a day, writing down a Japanese translation with the help of his wife Mari, 81, who is more proficient in English.

 While an abridged version of the report had already been published in Japanese, it omitted certain parts, such as the section on Islamic thinking.
 Sumiyama felt that a full translation including the background on the attacks was needed.